RHaran98/pygame-fractals/README.md

 # pygame-fractals
-Drawing fractals with the pygame library
+Plotting fractals with the pygame library